Dealing With Grief And Loss

 David penned these words about sharing our most profound grief and biggest heartaches with God…

-8“Trust in him at all times, you people; pour out your hearts to him, for God is our refuge.”
-(Psalm 62:8)
+“Trust in him at all times, you people; pour out your hearts to him, for God is our refuge.”
+Psalm 62:8 NIV

 No matter how you feel or what you say, you can take comfort in this: it doesn’t come as a surprise to God.
-But He doesn’t leave you alone in your grief and loss.
+But He doesn’t leave you alone while dealing with grief and loss.
 Like any good parent, He grieves with and for you.
 He is holding onto you and gently bandaging your wounds, even now.

 Grace and peace,